Jordyn Woods Hasn’t Apologized In A Convincing Way Yet, Source Says

-Since the news broke that Jordyn Woods, a former close friend of the Kardashian-Jenner clan, had an affair with Khloe Kardashian’s baby daddy and boyfriend at the time, Tristan Thompson, the media has been set on fire with the scandal.
+Since the news broke that Jordyn Woods, a former close friend of the Kardashian-Jenner clan, had an affair with Khloe Kardashian’s boyfriend, Tristan Thompson, the media has been set on fire with the scandal.
 While several reports have claimed that Woods has tried to apologize for her actions, other sources claim that Woods has yet to say sorry to Khloe in an authentic way.

 However, regardless of whether or not Woods is able to make any apology seem convincing to Khloe and her family, Woods has still been cut out of the Kardashian-Jenner set.
 Not only is Woods not on speaking terms with the family, but she was also financially dependent on the family.
-Woods was Kylie Jenner’s best friend prior to the explosive cheating scandal becoming publicized, partnered with Kylie on a makeup line, modeled for Khloe’s jeans, and lived at Kylie’s guest house.
-The Kardashian-Jenner click have ended all of their financial ties with Woods since learning about her affair with Thompson.
+Woods was Kylie Jenner’s best friend prior to the explosive cheating scandal becoming publicized.
+She partnered with Kylie on a makeup line, modeled for Khloe’s jeans, and lived at Kylie’s guest house.
+The Kardashian-Jenner clique have ended all of their financial ties with Woods since learning about her affair with Thompson.

 Woods recently met up with Jada Pinkett Smith for an interview on Smith’s Facebook series, Red Table Talk.
 The meeting took about an hour, and Smith and Woods talked about Woods’ side of the story, and also covered a few other topics.